 Emergencies - pet welfare

-Bracknell Forest Council holds a RSPCA Gold Award for our work in supporting animals in evacuations.
 It is important to ensure you have a contingency plan for the care of your pet, in the case of an evacuation.

-If you are evacuated in an emergency you must make arrangement for your pets.
+If you are evacuated in an emergency you must make arrangements for your pets.
 The best way to ensure your pet is safe is to agree with friends or family in advance that you will take in each others pets should an emergency occur.
 Ensure that this pet sitter does not live in the immediate area.

 Prepare a pet emergency kit including:

-- Carrier for each pet
+- carrier for each pet

-- Litter tray and litter
+- litter tray and litter

-- Tinned or dried food
+- tinned or dried food

-- A photograph of your pet for identification purposes.
-Perhaps put a photograph in your purse now so it is ready when you need it
+- a photograph of your pet for identification purposes - perhaps put a photograph in your purse now so it is ready when you need it

-- Lead, collar and identity disk
+- lead, collar and identity disk

-- Any medication your pet needs
+- any medication your pet needs

 Don’t forget about outside pets such as rabbits, guinea pigs, tortoises and so on.